-Near the first houses, turn left onto the road that crosses a bridge.
+Near the first houses, turn right onto the road that crosses a bridge.
 Leave it at the bend to take a dirt ramp that goes up past the old Pra la Grangia ski lift.
 Take the visible mule track between dry stone walls, which joins a forest track further up.

 Follow it to the left along a somewhat monotonous stretch that climbs for about a kilometre and a half, until it becomes a nice, almost level path.
 Pass by the wooded Belvedere which, despite its name, does not offer great views.

 Continue halfway up the pine forest to reach the Colombo spring, after which the descent begins again, first in a zigzag pattern and then on a balcony stretch that offers beautiful views of the villages of Marmora on the opposite side.